How Glenelg Shire Council eliminated 84 weeks of admin with automated workflows

 The Organisation

 Glenelg Shire Council is a regional local government authority in Victoria, Australia, serving a community of more than 20,000 residents.
+Situated between Adelaide and Melbourne, the council manages a wide range of services and internal operations while balancing efficiency, transparency, and accountability.

 We spoke with Jemma Dillon, Business Analyst at Glenelg Shire Council, about how the council used Flowingly to automate workflows and improve both internal operations and service delivery.